- Human Services

 - Parents with severe mental illness

-- Alcohol and other drug abuse problems and physical abuse
+- Alcohol and other drug abuse problems of parents caring for children

-The goal of the Child and Family Services Unit is to help families overcome the problems that brought them to the attention of the Division.
-Through face-to-face visits, phone contacts and case management services provided by community-based agencies, CFS workers strive to strengthen and empower families.
+The goal of the Child and Family Services is to help families overcome the problems that brought them to the attention of the Division.
+Through face-to-face visits, phone contacts and case management services provided by community-based agencies, supportive services strive to strengthen and empower families.

-The Ongoing Services Unit is composed of ten social workers and one supervisor.
-This unit works with cases identified by the juvenile court as children in need of protection services (abused, neglect, etc.) and juveniles in need of protection and services (truant, or children as identified as uncontrollable).
+The Ongoing Services works with cases identified by the juvenile court as children in need of protection services (abused, neglect, etc.) and juveniles in need of protection and services (truant, or children as identified as uncontrollable).
 The primary responsibility is the implementation of a treatment plan as developed by the Division of Children and Family Services and implemented by the juvenile court.

 This plan may involve counseling, psychological / psychiatric services, in-home services, educational services, etc. If the child has been placed outside of their home, the juvenile court also orders a set of conditions of return, which need to be achieved before a child can be safely returned home.
 These conditions of return may include but are not limited to therapeutic services, parenting classes, alcohol and drug abuse services, etc.